sanskrit/raw_etexts_english/blogs/manasataramgini/2004-08-12_enemies-and-their-ilk.md

 +++
-title = "Enemies and theirxa0ilk"
+title = "Enemies and their ilk"

 +++
 saMskR^ita terms for enemies have some interesting social connotations.